Layers-of-Railways/Railway/README.md

 ## License
-Steam 'n Rails is licensed under the MIT license.
+Steam 'n' Rails is licensed under the MIT license.
 See [LICENSE](LICENSE) for more information.

 Certain sections of the code are from the Create mod, which is licensed under the MIT license.
 See [Create's license](https://github.com/Creators-of-Create/Create/blob/mc1.18/dev/LICENSE) for more information.